sneakysneak/docs/pages/custom-connectors/paging.md

 Use this when a Connector-level Parameter exists, but is not valid for a particular Method so should be overridden.
 You must define the Parameter as normal, but provide the CYCLR_IGNORE_PARAMETER variable as the value to have it ignored.

+#### Formatted Inbound Paging Variables

+If required, CYCLR_PAGE_NUMBER, CYCLR_PAGE_OFFSET and CYCLR_PAGE_SIZE can be inserted into a string by using them as Mergefields.
+You may need to do this if an API requires the page number to be prefixed by text such as 'pageNumber=', in which case you would use the following for the parameter:

+{% raw %}
+    pageNumber={{CYCLR_PAGE_NUMBER}}
+{% endraw %}

 #### Examples of inbound paging definitions:

 API 1 with page number and page size